A living person’s spirit that leaves the body due to intense resentment.

 This duality anchors ikiryō firmly within psychological folklore rather than monster myth.

-In modern readings, ikiryō are often interpreted through psychological frameworks: dissociation, projection, emotional burnout, or trauma response.
+In modern readings, ikiryō are often interpreted through psychological frameworks such as dissociation, projection, emotional burnout, and trauma response.

 Contemporary fiction may portray ikiryō as metaphors for toxic relationships, internalized anger, or identity fragmentation.